 Cold sores are fluid-filled blisters that develop on the lips or inside the mouth.
 These skin sores are sometimes referred to as fever blisters, oral herpes, mouth herpes, or herpes simplex labialis.
 They can either appear alone or in small clusters and are often very irritating.
 They are especially uncomfortable when they are inside the mouth because they make chewing or eating painful.
 Cold sores are caused by the herpes simplex virus (HSV).
 There are two types of HSV: HSV-1, which causes cold sores and HSV-2, which causes genital herpes.
 Herpes simplex virus is highly contagious and can be easily transmitted from one person to the other through physical contact.
-Call TruDerm in Allen, TX to make an appointment with one of our providers if you have one or more cold sores.
+Call TruDerm in Allen and Plano, TX to make an appointment with one of our providers if you have one or more cold sores.

 Understanding Cold Sores